FAForever/wiki-pages/teams/matchmaker-team/game-mechanics.md

 # Rewarding the using of game mechanics

 The collection of game mechanics is defined by [Wikipedia](https://en.wikipedia.org/wiki/Game_mechanics) as the rules or elements of play that govern and guide player actions.
-The interplay of various mechanics determines the game's complexity.
+The interplay of various mechanics determines the perceived complexity of the game.
 Supreme Commander: Forged Alliance is packed with game mechanics that interplay in some fashion.
 A map can be designed to enable or disable the player to exploit certain game mechanics.
 Through this we can actively design a map to be perceived as more or less complicated.

 When all game mechanics are a valid decision for a player to take the complexity of the game can be astounding.
 Fortunately, for map authors we can tweak the impact of game mechanics as we design a map.
 We can do this by designing the terrain in such a way that a player can take advantage by using one or more game mechanics.